Delano grape strike: Leadership

-How Religion Played a Role
+Impact of religion

 When planning the strike, farmworkers knew that they needed to have a written plan and reason for the cause that they were fighting for, which is how the NFWA came up with The Plan of Delano (El Plan de Delano).
 The document stated that they were, "seeking justice in farm labor with those reforms that they believed necessary for their well-being as workers in the United States."
 To the NFWA, they weren't just marching, but conducting a pilgrimage, a Christian act of penance to exemplify the lengths they would go and the suffering they would endure to get the justice they deserved.

 The farmers related a lot of their actions back to their religion.
 For example, they began their march during Lent, to further their message of penance and sacrifice, and planned to end the march on Easter Sunday, which acted as a metaphor for their redemption and a new life if they are able to attain their wants as presented in The Plan of Delano.

 As they marched, they also carried banners with the image of Our Lady Guadalupe, a very important religious figure in Mexican and other Latin cultures.
 Cesar Chavez and his supporters believed that if they walked with her and carried her emblem with them, she would help to support and protect them from the oppression they were facing.

-Beyond the Strike
+Additional effects beyond the strike

 The Delano Grape Strike was not only fought in the fields of California but was rather a widespread strike.
 Matt Garcia goes in to further detail in the article, "A Moveable Feast: The UFW Grape Boycott and Farm Worker Justice" where it is discussed how by motivating consumers to stop buying table grapes, the UFW put a lot of economic worry for the grape growers.
 It was a boycott beyond just the farmers, it turned into the consumers boycott too.

 The strike forced grape growers to sign contracts with the UFW that demanded better wages, medical benefits, and also helped pass the California Agricultural Labor Relations Act (ALRA) in 1975.
 The ALRA allowed for farmworkers to legally form organized unions, the right to vote in secret-ballot elections, and bargain collectively.Through solidarity, by the 1970s, farmers were able to achieve the justice they deserved.
 The strike brought everyone together and essentially was a big battle for labor rights against unfair treatment.